just-the-docs/just-the-docs/index.md

 # Welcome to the Corticon Enablement Repository
 {: .fs-9 }

-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
-{: .fs-6 .fw-300 }
+Corticon empowers IT and business users to manage business rules outside the application—without coding {: .fs-6 .fw-300 }

 ---
 # Corticon At a Glance